PHY2027 : Semiconductor Devices

 Teaching Rationale And Relationship

 Lectures provide core material and guidance for further reading, problem solving practice is provided through tutorials.
 Work is further re-enforced through laboratory sessions.
+Office hours (two per week) provide an opportunity for more direct contact between individual students and the lecturer: a typical student might spend a total of one or two hours over the course of the module, either individually or as part of a group.

 The format of resits will be determined by the Board of Examiners